 Any immersion circulator labeled as Fisher, VWR, Cole-Parmer, Daigger, Haake, Lauda, Thermo, etc.

-The model 7306C retails for $900+ which can be a lot of money to a start-up.
-However scoring one of the laboratory ones on ebay for a hundred bucks or so is not a good deal as the unintended consequences of using one will be very costly.
+The model Polyscience 7306C retails for $900+ which can be a lot of money to a start-up.
+However scoring one of the laboratory ones on ebay for a hundred bucks or so is not a good deal as the unintended consequences of using one may be very costly.

 If anyone has any question feel free to contact me.